Apollo PGNCS: Versions

 The CM and LM used the same computer, inertial platform and resolvers.
 The main difference was the optical unit.
 The navbase was different for each spacecraft as well, reflecting the differing mounting geometries.
 The LM's rendezvous radar was also connected to its navbase.

 There were two versions of PGNCS—Block I and Block II—corresponding to the two generations of the CM.
-After the Apollo I fire, which occurred in a Block I CM, NASA decided that no further crewed missions would use Block I, though uncrewed missions did.
+After the Apollo 1 fire, which occurred in a Block I CM, NASA decided that no further crewed missions would use Block I, though uncrewed missions did.
 Major differences between Block I and Block II PGNCS included replacing electromechanical resolvers with an all electronic design and replacing the Block I navbase, which was machined from beryllium, with a frame built out of aluminum tubing filled with polyurethane foam.
 The Block II navbases were lighter, cheaper, and just as rigid.

 Another major difference between Block I and Block II was repairability.
 An original goal for the Apollo program was for the astronauts to be able to make repairs to the electronics.
 Accordingly, the Block 1 PNGCS was designed with many identical modules that could be replaced with spares, if necessary, in flight.
 However high humidity conditions inside the crew compartments and accidents in handling body fluids during the Gemini 7 mission made having unsealed electrical connections undesirable.
 The repairability goal was eliminated in Block II and all units and electrical connections were sealed.
 The fatal Apollo 1 fire reinforced this concern.